mui/material-ui/docs/src/pages/guides/typescript/typescript.md

 MUI requires a minimum version of TypeScript 3.5.
 Have a look at the [Create React App with TypeScript](https://github.com/mui-org/material-ui/tree/master/examples/create-react-app-with-typescript) example.

-For types to work, you should have at the minimum the following options enabled in your `tsconfig.json`:
+For types to work, it's recommended that you have at least the following options enabled in your `tsconfig.json`:

 ```json
 {